Special Educational Needs

 All BBEST Partnership schools have a similar approach to meeting the needs of pupils with Special Educational Needs and are supported by the Local Authority, Kirklees, to ensure that all pupils, regardless of their specific needs, make the best possible progress in school.
 All schools are supported to be as inclusive as possible, with the needs of pupils with a Special Educational Need/s being met in a mainstream setting wherever possible, where families want this to happen.

 For further information about the Kirklees local offer please click here

 click here to read our school SEND policy

-What we offer at Staincliffe CE Junior School
+What we offer at Staincliffe CE Junior School (our local offer)

 How do Staincliffe know if children or young people need extra help?

 - concerns are raised by parents/carers, teachers, teaching assistants, Pastoral team or the pupil’s previous school

 - there is a change in the pupil’s behaviour

 - a pupil asks for more help

 What should I do if I think my child may have special educational needs?